-- Represent the inertia of a rigid body by an inertia matrix, be able to calculate the moments and products of inertia for simple shapes, be able to find the principal axes of inertia. - Derive Euler's equations for the motion of a rigid body under prescribed moments. - Apply these equations to the motion of symmetrical rotors, to explain the phenomena of precession, nutation and the rate gyroscope. - Analyse simple problems involving the rolling of rigid bodies, for example a spinning penny on a table. - · Explain the concept of generalised coordinates, and their associated generalised forces. - Express the kinetic and potential energies of simple systems in term of their generalised coordinates, and to use these to obtain Lagrange' equations of motion for the system. - Explain the link between conservation laws and the form of the energy - Explain the concept of a constraint, and be able to calculate the force of constraint from Lagrange's equations. - Approximate the kinetic and potential energies by quadratic forms, and hence deduce the mass and stiffness matrices for small vibration of system about its equilibrium position.
+- Represent the inertia of a rigid body by an inertia matrix, be able to calculate the moments and products of inertia for simple shapes, be able to find the principal axes of inertia. - Derive Euler's equations for the motion of a rigid body under prescribed moments. - Apply these equations to the motion of symmetrical rotors, to explain the phenomena of precession, nutation and the rate gyroscope. - Analyse simple problems involving the rolling of rigid bodies, for example a spinning penny on a table. - Explain the concepts of generalised coordinates and generalised forces. - Express the kinetic and potential energies of a system in term of the generalised coordinates, and to use these to obtain Lagrange's equations of motion. - Approximate the kinetic and potential energies by quadratic forms, and hence deduce the mass and stiffness matrices for small vibration of a system about its equilibrium position. - Explain the concept of generalized momentum and show how the Hamilton's equations can be used to find the equations of motion. - Explain the concepts of Poisson brackets, conserved quantities, and canonical transformations.